FRC6854/.github/PROFILE/README.md

 <p align="center">
-    The Official GitHub organization for FIRST Robotics Competition Team 6854
+    The Official GitHub organization for the FIRST Robotics Competition Team 6854
 </p>